mucsi96/nightwatch-api/packages/website/src/data/cucumber/intro/getting-started.md

 ### Step 6 - Creating npm script

-For convinience we are creating an npm script in our `package.json` to be able to execute the test with a short command.
+For convenience we are creating an npm script in our `package.json` to be able to execute the test with a short command.
 You can choose any name for it.

 ```json
 // package.json